stepzen-dev/transferred-stepzen-schemas/cloudinary/readme.md

 ## Setting up your cloudinary API

 1. Create a cloudinary account
-2. Applying the standard `username:password` to the endpoint in your SDL with the API Key and API Secret, respectively, https://www.twilio.com/console
+2. Applying the standard `username:password` to the endpoint in your SDL with the API Key and API Secret.
 3. Add the authentication configs along with the cloud name then deploy to StepZen!
 ```bash
   - configuration: